 09Lively

-Dogs that run around and their constant attention-seeking and playfulness make you lively.
+Dogs that run around, show constant attention-seeking behaviour and are playful make you lively.
 You have more energy to throw balls at them and remain active.

 E.g. “Playing throw and catch with my dog is amazing, exciting, and makes me lively.
-Each time we always have an intruder that makes it scare them away.”
+Each time we have an intruder, his/her nature scares them away.”

 10Happy

 E.g. “Today, the neighborhood dogs decided to do a dog parade.
-I was so happy to see my dog lead its gang downtown.”
+I was so happy to see my dog lead his/her gang downtown.”

 Photo by Jach McKeown on Reshot